EMT/wildtime-api/app/config/activities.md

 Don't read in.
 Read out.

-Take your reading books and find a spot in outside to sit and read.
-Everything is better outside!
+Take your reading books and find a spot outside to sit and read.
+Words sound better outside!

 ### Rainbow Search